QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 ## Steps to train our model
 * 1. Make sure you have historical_price folder, date_to_company_to_sraf.json, date_to_company_to_vader.json,
-date_to_moods.json, finbert.json, finbert_with_summarize.json in root directory.
+date_to_moods.json, finbert.json, finbert_with_summarize.json in json_files directory.
 These files will be used to produce LSTM data.
   2. Run ./src/preprocessing.py.
 This step can take hours as it needs to generate the rolling prices first.
 Feel free to contact us for a copy of those data to skip this part.
   3. run ./src/lstm/train_lstm.py.
 Specify which method you want to use.